-Although we believe that the net proceeds from our initial public offering and this offering will be sufficient to fund our operations through at least the end of 2017, we will likely need to raise additional capital thereafter to continue to fund the further development and commercialization of ETC-1002 and our operations.
-We reported top-line results from our first Phase 2b clinical study in October 2014, and we expect to announce top-line results from our second Phase 2b clinical study in the first quarter of 2015 and from our ongoing Phase 2 clinical study in the second quarter of 2015, and to have our end of Phase 2 meeting with the FDA in mid-2015.
+Although we believe that the net proceeds from our public offerings will be sufficient to fund our operations through at least the end of 2018, we will likely need to raise additional capital thereafter to continue to fund the further development and commercialization of ETC-1002 and our operations.
+We reported top-line results from our first Phase 2b clinical study in October 2014 and our second Phase 2b clinical study in March 2015 and expect to announce top-line results from our ongoing Phase 2 clinical study in the middle of 2015, and to have our End-of-Phase 2 meeting with the FDA in mid-2015.
 Our future capital requirements may be substantial and will depend on many factors including:

-- the scope, size, rate of progress, results and costs of completing our ongoing Phase 2b and Phase 2 clinical studies of ETC-1002 and our operating costs incurred as we conduct these studies and through our planned end of Phase 2 meeting with the FDA; - the scope, size, rate of progress, results and costs of initiating and completing our Phase 3 clinical program of ETC-1002, which currently includes multiple pivotal Phase 3 clinical studies and one long-term safety study; - the cost, timing and outcome of our efforts to obtain marketing approval for ETC-1002 in the United States, including to fund the preparation and filing of an NDA with the FDA for ETC-1002 and to satisfy related FDA requirements; - the number and characteristics of any additional product candidates we develop or acquire; - the costs associated with commercializing ETC-1002 or any future product candidates if we receive marketing approval, including the cost and timing of developing sales and marketing capabilities or entering into strategic collaborations to market and sell ETC-1002 or any future product candidates; - the cost of manufacturing ETC-1002 or any future product candidates and any products we successfully commercialize; and - the costs associated with general corporate activities, such as the cost of filing, prosecuting and enforcing patent claims.
+• the scope, size, rate of progress, results and costs of completing our ongoing Phase 2 clinical studies of ETC-1002 and our operating costs incurred as we conduct these studies and through our planned End-of-Phase 2 meeting with the FDA;

+- the scope, size, rate of progress, results and costs of initiating and completing our Phase 3 clinical program of ETC-1002, which currently includes multiple pivotal Phase 3 clinical studies and one long-term safety study; - the cost, timing and outcome of our efforts to obtain marketing approval for ETC-1002 in the United States, including to fund the preparation and filing of an NDA with the FDA for ETC-1002 and to satisfy related FDA requirements; - the number and characteristics of any additional product candidates we develop or acquire; - the costs associated with commercializing ETC-1002 or any future product candidates if we receive marketing approval, including the cost and timing of developing sales and marketing capabilities or entering into strategic collaborations to market and sell ETC-1002 or any future product candidates; - the cost of manufacturing ETC-1002 or any future product candidates and any products we successfully commercialize; and - the costs associated with general corporate activities, such as the cost of filing, prosecuting and enforcing patent claims.